lxc/incus/doc/howto/incus_alias.md

 +-----------+----------------------+
 ```

-The target in this command alias is `exec @ARGS@ -- su -l`.
+If you run `incus shell myinstance`, this command alias will expand into `incus exec myinstance -- su -l`.

-The `--` construct is a command-line artifact that instructs the command to stop processing parameters like `-l`.
+The `--` construct is a command-line artifact that instructs the Incus command-line client to stop processing further parameters, like the `-l` that follows.
 Without `--`, the expanded command `incus exec mycontainer su -l` would fail,
-because the Incus command-line client would try to parse the `-l` flag, instead of not processing it as is our intent.
+because the Incus command-line client would try to parse the `-l` flag.
+In this particular case, it would fail with an error because there is no `-l` parameter for `incus shell`.

-The `su -l` command is synonymous to `su -` and `su --login`.
+The `su -l` command is synonymous to `su -` or `su --login`.
-It launches a login shell in the instance as the user `root` user.
+It launches a login shell in the instance as the `root` user.
 The command reads the necessary configuration files to launch a login shell for user `root`.

 The `shell` alias is built-in into the Incus server.
 Therefore, the Incus client is not able to remove it.